open-telemetry/opentelemetry-js/doc/metrics.md

 ### Dropping instrument from being exported

-In some circumstances you don't want specific metrics to be exported by Opentelemetry, for example, you might be using custom instrumentation or third-party packages that define their own metrics you are not interested in.
+In some circumstances you don't want specific metrics to be exported by OpenTelemetry, for example, you might be using custom instrumentations or third-party packages that define their own metrics you are not interested in.

-In such cases you can define a customer view which drop the instruments you are not interesting in, for example, you can drop instruments of a specific meter or instruments with a specific name:
+In such cases you can define a view which drops the instruments you are not interested in.
+For example, you can drop instruments of a specific meter or instruments with a specific name:

-The following view drops all instruments that are associated with a meter with the name `pubsub`:
+The following view drops all instruments that are associated with a meter named `pubsub`:

 ```typescript
 const dropView = new View({